snodgrass23/base12/README.md

 "Execute the app as one or more stateless processes."

 Base12 apps are stateless.
 The built-in session manager is backed by redis, and apps can be run as any number of independent processes forked from app/index.js.
-The directory structure provides /tmp for temporary file manipulation, but provides no permanent file storage mechanism since that must be done through a backing service.
+The directory structure provides /tmp for temporary file manipulation, but provides no permanent file storage mechanism since that should be done through a backing service.

 ### 7. Port binding